CroWcbr/Matt_daemon/README.md

 - Advanced log archival.
 - Create an authentication system to connect to the daemon (through a graphic client/remote shell).
 - Add useful functions to your daemon (creation of a remote shell for instance!).

-## Bonus (i think about it)
-- Cypher sending and reception of the data (logically requires a client).
-- Mail sending according to specific filters.
-- Using advanced encryption systems (key public/private).